 If the description of the use of extra components in the ST and guidance documentation identifies any difference in the SFRs allocated to a component, or the scope of the SFRs involved (e.g. if different selections apply to different instances of the component) then the evaluator tests these additional SFR cases that were not included in the minimum configuration.

-In addition the evaluator tests the following aspects for each extra component that is identified as allowed in the distributed TOE:
+In addition, the evaluator tests the following aspects for each extra component that is identified as allowed in the distributed TOE:

 Communications: the evaluator follows the guidance documentation to confirm, by testing, that any additional connections introduced with the extra component and not present in the minimum configuration are consistent with the requirements stated in the ST ( e.g. with regard to protocols and ciphersuites used).
 An example of such an additional connection would be if a single instance of the component is present in the minimum configuration and adding a duplicate component then introduces an extra communication between the two instances.
 Another example might be if the use of the additional components necessitated the use of a connection to an external authentication server instead of using locally stored credentials.